-Prerequisite(s): Grade of C- or higher in ESL 131 or appropriate Placement Test score
+Prerequisite(s): ESL 131 with a grade of C- or better, or appropriate placement test scores

 ESL 150 - SPEAKING AND LISTENING V

 This course aims to improve the students' abilities to converse in English on selected topics of current interest.
 Students will participate in extended conversations and discussions, will organize and give oral presentations on a variety of topics, and will hear and outline academic lectures.